MelchiorDahrk/Expedition32/readme.md

 Better training options from the Morag Tong Masters in the Monastery Raised lock value on a door in the Monastery
 Fixed hole in the wall of Shards of Time
-Added painting to get back to the Shards of Time cell Added Melvin disguise
+Added painting to get back to the Shards of Time
+Added painting to get back to the Ethos Shrine
+Added Melvin disguise
 Fixed some issues on white ruins meshes
 Improved collision on some white cliffs